 Asian, Middle Eastern and African markets, where mobile is often the first device that allows for online interactions, are driving growth of gamified application development in these.
 The request is not only simply a mobile solution, but equally gamified at the same time.
 Mobile application development in these is fast and many niche applications are finding their way to the rest of the world.
 Multi-national organisations are also more and more developing branded specific apps to serve a purpose for clients and employees.
 Being able to deploy your gamification strategy and platform on mobile is a key going forward.
 If we look at any commuter train or bus, the use of mobile devices is all around us, so no surprise really is increasingly mobile.

 Asia will lead

-To conclude is the market growing or declining?
-Well we see the hype as dying but the market and growth opportunity for gamification still in a healthy place.
+To conclude is thegrowing or declining?
+Well we see the hype as dying but the and opportunity for still in a healthy place.
 The need for research to back up the claims made by vendors and evidence in numbers is still in it’s infancy.
-The challenge here is always when you have multiple game mechanics at play, which ones are the ones making the difference and it also makes studies maybe not so comparable.
-In short we have a growing market, with a need for more research and evidence to sustain it over time.
+The challenge here is always when you have multiple at play, which ones are the ones making the difference and it also makes studies maybe not so comparable.
+In short we have a growing , with a need for more research and evidence to sustain it over time.